ParallelMaths/parallel/pages/11-07-colliding-vortexes.md

 <input solution="000"/>
 :::

 Once you have convinced yourself when it will and will not work, you may want to try to prove that it works algebraically.
-Watch this video of James Grime showing explaining why it works, and make sure you pause and check his algebra at each stage.
+Watch this video of James Grime explaining why it works, and make sure you pause and check his algebra at each stage.

 @[youtube](ee0xnIywEqk?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

-There will be more in TWO weeks, so check your email or return to the website on Thursday at 3pm on October 31st.
+There will be more in TWO weeks, so check your email or return to the website on Thursday at 3pm on November 5th.

 In the meantime, you can find out your score, the answers and go through the answer sheet as soon as you hit the SUBMIT button below.